xteo007/TuriBot/README.md

 TuriBot is a simple way to communicate with Telegram APIs in PHP

-.htaccess file is not needed for the bot, but it is recommended to use it to allow requests only from Telegram servers and also to not allow access to files and indexing (tested on apache2)

 Documentation is only in Italian at the moment

 # Guida